hyperseq/hyperseq.github.io/index.md

 # [](#header-1)Recent News

-HyperSeq is applying for seed funding at [Y Combinator](http://www.ycombinator.com/).
+HyperSeq is currently applying for seed funding at [Y Combinator](http://www.ycombinator.com/).

 # [](#header-1)Meet the Founder

-HyperSeq was founded by [Bohdan Khomtchouk, Ph.D.](http://bohdankhomtchouk.com/) as a hobby project in between completion of graduate school (University of Miami) and beginning of post-graduate school (Stanford University).
+HyperSeq was founded by [Bohdan Khomtchouk, Ph.D.](http://bohdankhomtchouk.com/) in between completion of graduate school (University of Miami) and beginning of post-graduate school (Stanford University).